 Interview appointments for other visa categories, including routine B1/B2 interview appointments, remain suspended.
 We understand that many visa applicants have paid the visa application processing fee and are still waiting to schedule a visa appointment.
 The validity of your nonimmigrant visa payment (known as the MRV fee) has been extended until September 30, 2022 to allow all applicants who were unable to schedule a visa appointment the opportunity to schedule and attend a visa appointment with the already paid fee.

-Lawful Permanent Residents are not subject to any Presidential Proclamations restricting travel and may return to the United States from Ghana, provided you have not abandoned your permanent resident status.
-Further information on international travel as a permanent resident can be found the U.S. Citizenship and Immigration Services page.
+Information on international travel as a permanent resident can be found the U.S. Citizenship and Immigration Services page.

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.